 Maysville is a tiny town located in the state of Arkansas.
 With a population of 117 people and just one neighborhood, Maysville is the 326th largest community in Arkansas.
-Maysville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Maysville was built prior to World War II, making it one of the older and more historic towns in the country.

 Maysville real estate is some of the most expensive in Arkansas, although Maysville house values don't compare to the most expensive real estate in the U.S.

-Maysville is a blue-collar town, with 71.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Maysville is generally considered to be a blue-collar town.
+71.05% of the Maysville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Maysville is a town of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Maysville who work in management occupations (28.95%), office and administrative support (0.00%), and sales jobs (0.00%).

-A relatively large number of people in Maysville telecommute to their jobs.
-Overall, about 71.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 71.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Maysville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.